kubeflow/community/releases/handbook.md

 **Time Commitments:** This role can be completely asynchronous.
 Most of their work is expected to be in the Distribution testing phase.
 Ideally they should be involved when the first RC is cut in order to alert early for potential issues.

 **Responsibilities:**
-- Exposing issues that the distribution owner is facing with the new release
+- Expose issues that the distribution owner is facing with the new release
-- Syncing with the release team during distro testing phase, we want a nice tight feedback loop there
+- Sync with the release team during distro testing phase, we want a nice tight feedback loop there

 ## Proposed WG Processes